First Day(s) in Australia on a Working Holiday Visa: What to Do in Your First Week

 - Apply for the working holiday maker visa subclass 417 (usual approval time 1 min – 14 days) or 462 (usual approval time at least 14 days due to further requirements)

-- Book your flights (AFTER received approval letter from immigration)
+- Book your flights (AFTER receiving an approval letter from immigration).

 - Packing list 2024 (Coming soon)